lmns-solutions/arduino-interactive-lessons/arduino/potentiometers.md

 ## Potentiometers: a refresher

-In our [Intro to Electronics](../electronics/index.md) lessons, we learned about [potentiometers](../electronics/variable-resistors.md).
+In our {% include tlink.html id='electronics-index' text='Intro to Electronics' %} lessons, we learned about {% include tlink.html id='electronics-variable-resistors' text='potentiometers' %}.
 Recall that a potentiometer (or pot) is a three-terminal resistor with a sliding or rotating contact that can be used to dynamically vary resistance.

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="../electronics/assets/videos/Potentiometer_Overview_ByJonFroehlich.mp4" type="video/mp4" />